P-2the-inni/Image-To-Starbound-Converter/README.md

 ## Installing

-Download the fles and copy and paste the "imageBlock" folder to your mods folder (`/Starbound/mods/...`).<br>
+Download the files and copy and paste the "imageBlock" folder to your mods folder (`/Starbound/mods/...`).<br>
 When browsing your folder it should look like:<br>

 ![Readme Icon](stupidityCheck.png)